Destroy records in your database that match the given criteria.

 sails.log('The records for troublesome users (3 and 97) have been deleted, if they still existed.');

-To delete a particular book, and also fetch the destroyed record, use .destroyOne().
+To delete a particular book and fetch the destroyed record, use .destroyOne().

-Or to delete multiple books and also fetch all destroyed records:
+To delete multiple books and fetch all destroyed records:

 var burnedBooks = await Book.destroy({